Voting-Rights-Code/Equitable-Polling-Locations/GMAP_README.md

 - Resolve OSM driving differences between supplied data and OSRM results.
 - Enhance visualization features with additional interactivity.
 - Deeper analysis of the differences between the driving distances.
-- Develop a web interface for easier access and usage.
 - Combine into one program -- A design decision was made to follow the project's coding standard of data process/manipulation in Python and analysis in R.   However a single R (or Python) program can handle all the sampling, API calls, and the analysis.

 ## Common Issues and Troubleshooting